Published July 5, 2019

 As marketers, ecommerce managers, and merchandisers, we keep a watchful eye on our messaging, pitches, and style guides.
 Well-defined customer personas help us dial in our voice and value proposition with laser focus.
 Shopping platform plugins are implemented to boost lifetime value (LTV), average order value (AOV), and lots of other acronyms.

 While all of these metrics are important for providing a consistent brand experience for prospects and customers, they can be rendered ineffective by simple design mistakes.

-Before your customers even have a chance to learn the merits of your product or service, within milliseconds, they’re already making snap judgments while trying to figure out how to use your website.
-Good design decisions will reduce friction and frustration in your user experience and ensure that your message lands every time.
+Before your customers even have a chance to learn the merits of your product or service, within milliseconds, they’re making snap judgments while trying to figure out how to use your website.
+Good design decisions reduce friction and frustration and ensure that your message lands every time.

 Question 1: “What Am I Supposed to Do on This Page?”

 The call to action (CTA) is the primary action that you want the user to take on the page.